CH4148MX/garand-docs/proposal.md

 First, install Python 3.11+.
 As this is specific to a user's distribution, I will omit the steps for this part.

 Then, install the Python Imaging Library (PIL) via `pip` with the following command:

 > pip install Pillow

 ##### Garand Documentation
-If you want to generate a formal version of this PDF, you just want to install pandoc.
+If you want to generate a formal version of this PDF, you just want to install pandoc from your favorite package manager or https://pandoc.org/

 After following the above, you are now ready to work with Garand!

 ### Building

 #### garand